-I'm a PhD candidate in the History Department at Duke University, where I work on Latin American cultural and intellectual history.
-My research interests include the history of philanthropy, medicine, science, technology, and global health.
-My primary advisor is Dr. Peter Sigal.
+I am a PhD candidate in the History Department at Duke University, where I work on the eighteenth and nineteenth century Iberian Atlantic World.
+My research interests include: History of Medicine, Science, and Technology; Slavery and Emancipation; Empire and Colonialism; and Feminist and Queer Studies.
+My primary advisor is Dr. Pete Sigal.

 I am a member of the Duke Digital History Working Group and a co-founder of Duke HAW (Historians are Writers), a group committed to thinking deeply about creative writing in the world of academia and beyond.